 In the event of any child requiring first aid whereby the 2 metre distance rule has to be broken, then the adult (who will be a trained first aider) will wear full PPE in the form of face mask, gloves and an apron.

 We initially thought that we would no longer be able to continue to offer wraparound care due to social distancing and the need to keep class ‘bubbles’ apart, however, the latest Government guidance states that schools should consider resuming breakfast and after-school provision where possible.
-They recognise that this will be logistically challenging for schools and we have to carefully consider how we can offer provision safely alongside our wider protective measures which includes keeping children within their ‘bubbles’ if possible.
+They recognise that this will be logistically challenging for schools and we have had to carefully consider how we can offer provision safely alongside our wider protective measures which includes keeping children within their ‘bubbles’ if possible.

 We have reviewed our risk assessments and explored our options and are pleased to say that we will be able to offer breakfast club at the usual times of:

 We will also be able to offer after school care, however, in order to keep within the Government guidelines and ensure the health and safety of pupils and staff, this will run differently than normal.
 We will be offering care from the end of the school day until 5.00pm for a reduced cost of £5.00 and this will take place in the school hall instead of the nursery building in order to maintain social distancing and keep class ‘bubbles’ separate.
 We will be able to access the outdoor areas for different activities, however, we will not be able to provide any food so children would need to bring their own snack.

 Further details about wraparound care and a booking form have been emailed to all parents and can also be found below.
 Please note that children can no longer come to breakfast club on an ‘adhoc’ basis so all sessions now need to be booked in advance.